lordslair/workshop-ansible/README.md

 When a slave worker has a load > 0.75, the Mothership spawns a new instance, and Ansible configures it.
 Actually, as 1.0, it works this way.

-So on full load on -01 and -02 you end up with 5 instances.
+So if ansible-server-01 and ansible-server-02 have load, you end up with 5 instances.
 The mothership and ansible-server-0{1,2,3,4}

 ### Which script does what ?